London, United Kingdom

-Woods Bagot has designed the Woy Woy Rehabilitation Unit, co-located and integrated with the Woy Woy Hospital situated on the Central Coast of New South Wales, Australia.
-A new insertion into the existing health services complex, the rehabilitation unit is an extension to the hospital’s clinical program and accommodates patients requiring interdisciplinary restorative care following a range of injuries, surgery or illness.
+The rehabilitation unit was built for the Woy Woy Hospital situated on the Central Coast of New South Wales, Australia.
+A new insertion into the existing health services complex, the project is an extension to the hospital’s clinical program and accommodates patients requiring interdisciplinary restorative care following a range of injuries, surgery or illness.

 “Homes in the park” was a central theme in the design.
 The intention was to create a healing environment through the provision of generous solar access and landscaped, therapeutic outdoor courtyards.
 Towards the back of the facility, the scale of the building is broken down to a series of pavilion-like buildings on a residential scale.